jeremyw/stamp/README.md

 ## Usage

+Your Ruby dates and times get a powerful new method: `stamp`.

+### Dates

-Date objects get a powerful new method: #stamp.
-Provide an example date string with whatever month, day, year, and weekday parts you'd like, and your date will be formatted accordingly:
+Give `Date#stamp` an example date string with whatever month, day, year, and weekday parts you'd like, and your date will be formatted accordingly:

 ```ruby
 date = Date.new(2011, 6, 9)